And So It Begins

 "Patch it through the speakers."
 Admiral William Adama ordered.

 "Repeating message.
-This is Captain Ashley Siler of Stargate Command to the Galactica, you have entered the Sol System.
+This is Captain Alicia Siler of Stargate Command to the Galactica, you have entered the Sol System.
 Please respond."

 "Can we respond?"
 Roslin asked.

 The officer nodded and Adama picked up the coms receiver.
 "This is Admiral Adama of the Colonial fleet responding, can you hear me?"

 "Admiral, welcome to the Sol System," Siler responded.
 "Do you require assistance?"

 "Your assistance would be appreciated," Adama said.
 "We'll send two fighters to escort you to the flight deck."
 With a wave of his hand, he pointed to Kara and Lee and then the entrance.
 Despite her injuries, Kara followed the younger Adama.